kAzec/SwiftyUserDefaults/README.md

 ### Define your keys

-To get the most out of SwiftyUserDefaults, define your user defaults keys ahead of time:
+To get the most out of Transient, define your user defaults keys ahead of time:

 ```swift
 let colorKey = UserDefaultsKey<String>("color")